sedol1339/files/abstracts.md

     - We propose a new regularizer: Layerwise Hessian Trace Regularization (HTR)
     - It forces Stochastic Gradient Descent to converge to flatter minima

-Shen, D., Zheng, M., Shen, Y., Qu, Y., & Chen, W. (2020).
+#nmt #augmentations Shen, D., Zheng, M., Shen, Y., Qu, Y., & Chen, W. (2020).
 A Simple but Tough-to-Beat Data Augmentation Approach for Natural Language Understanding and Generation. arXiv, 2009.13818.
 Retrieved from https://arxiv.org/abs/2009.13818v2

     - Problem: adversarial training has been shown effective but requires expensive computation
-    - We propose cutoff: a data augmentation strategy, where part of the input sentence is erased
+    - We propose a cutoff: a data augmentation strategy, where part of the input sentence is erased
     - For these samples we use a Jensen-Shannon Divergence consistency loss
     - We apply cutoff to both understanding and generation problems, including GLUE and NMT
     - Cutoff consistently outperforms adversarial training